ExpressLRS/Docs/docs/quick-start/binding.md

 We recommend using a **unique** phrase with at least 8 alpha-numeric characters.
 The best candidate is your Pilot Handle.
 This phrase need not be complicated or super-secret as it isn't a password or encryption key.

-??? info "Is my binding phrase a secret? (click to expand)"
+??? info "Is my binding phrase a secret? (click/tap to expand)"
     No, just like what channel your VTX is on is not a secret.
 The binding phrase is not for security, it is for anti-collision.
 If everyone kept their VTX channel a secret, the chances of you blasting someone out of the sky accidentally are pretty high.
 To provide the best chance of not interfering with other pilots and them not interfering with you, be sure you're not using the same dumb bind phrase as someone else.
 Express your style and some creativity with a hilarious or saucy bind phrase.

 ## Traditional Binding